sampot/jqm-backbone-template/README.rst

 ========================================

 Most projects using JQuery mobile and Backbone frameworks together also use `RequireJS` which is overkill for simple projects.

-This template project is for those who want a simpler configuration but still need Backbone for the application structure.
+This template project is for those who want a simpler configuration but yet need Backbone for the application structure.

 Dependencies
 ------------